 Examination of the compositional techniques and performance styles of selected works by various 20th century composers.
 2 semester hrs.
+Prerequisite MUS 101 and 102; 210 and 211 or Advanced Standing.

 5149 Basic Conducting

 A study of the basic patterns and gestures for leading choirs and/or congregational hymn singing in a local church.
 2 semester hrs.